Myp3a/Tasya-core/README.md

 Trimmed down whisper.cpp client for voice_input endpoint.
 Should be compiled with [whisper.cpp](https://github.com/ggerganov/whisper.cpp) headers.
 ### player.py
 Simple WAV audio player over network.
 Should be used with `VOICE_PLAYER_HOST` config variable.

+# TODO
+ - Try LLaMA 70b.
+Should make possible usage of OllamaFunctions LangChain wrapper.
+Also should resolve problems with "output only ...".
+ - Try LangGraph.
+Currently isn't possible because no functions wrapper exists.
+ - Add more agents for different tasks.
+ - Tune models for real-time voice conversation.
+ - Tune prompts (might be unnecessary with 70b model).